jandebr/amstradPc/README.md

 ## Modifications
-This work is a 100% Java software that builds on the core *JavaCPC* and provides features including
+This work is a 100% Java software that builds on *JavaCPC (JEMU)* and provides features including

 - An integrated program browser

-- Instant loading and saving of Basic source code (includes a Basic compiler and decompiler in Java)
+- Instant loading and saving of Basic source code

-- Quick access to program info, e.g. user controls in a game (depending on available metadata)
+- Quick access to program info (e.g. game controls) depending on available metadata

 - Text-based program metadata files

 - A much simplified menu bar, in sync with the API

-- Minor fixes to *JavaCPC* (e.g., fullscreen, pause mode)
+- Minor fixes and improvements to *JavaCPC* (e.g., fullscreen, pause mode, keyboard mapping)

-- An easy API for integrators, see the class [AmstradPc](https://github.com/jandebr/amstradPc/blob/main/src/org/maia/amstrad/pc/AmstradPc.java)
+- An easy API for integrators via the abstract class [AmstradPc](https://github.com/jandebr/amstradPc/blob/main/src/org/maia/amstrad/pc/AmstradPc.java)

+- A Basic compiler and decompiler developed in Java

 ## Getting started